Lauren Spring

 Screenshot of zoom session about person-centered homecare

-(Screenshot): Lauren presenting some findings related to “person centered care” at the CAHSPR conference in 2022.
+(Screenshot): Lauren presenting some findings related to person centered care at the CAHSPR conference in 2022.

 I have published numerous book chapters and academic articles on subjects such as: trauma-informed critical and feminist adult education; adult learning in both formal and informal learning environments; museum studies; arts-informed research; critical disability and mad studies; mental health; intersectionality; and patient-centered care.
-Some of the philosophies at the heart of improv and performance (such as the idea of “yes, and…” and “heighten and explore”) have become guiding principles in my everyday life as well.
+Some of the philosophies at the heart of improv and performance (such as the idea of “yes, and…” and “heighten and explore”) have become guiding principles in my everyday life and teaching as well.

 Selected publications: